chonma0ctopus/Mastiff_ModelFittingTools/README.md

 Hello!
 Welcome to MASTIFF - a tool for fitting model spectra to observed spectra

-by Megan Tannock
+Created by [Megan Tannock](https://github.com/megantannock), updated by [Hiroyuki Tako Ishikawa](https://github.com/chonma0ctopus)

-Contact: mtannock@uwo.ca
+Contact: mtannock@uwo.ca, hishikaw@uwo.ca

 If you make use of these codes, please cite the following three publications: